 TurboSquid offers a new tool for artists to set their own categories in the Feature Graph.
 This is our taxonomy of more than 20,000 categories of objects and brands that attempts to span most everything in both known and imaginary worlds.
 This taxonomy powers our search dropdowns, product navigation, related products, and many other internal tools for TurboSquid artists and staff.
 This will replace the set of 300 categories that you see in the publisher.
-Eventually, this tool will be in the publisher, but for now it exists on your product pages.
+You can access the category tool at https://www.squid.io/turbosquid/products.

 When you publish a product, you can set categories immediately.
 If not, after 24 hours, your product will be assigned a category or categories by an algorithm.
 The algorithm matches on keywords and traditional categories to place the product in the appropriate Feature Graph category.
 It is not always successful, and we think artists will be more accurate.
 This tool will allow you to set or reject categories.